Whitebolt/require-extra/README.md

  3. **callback:** Callback to run after each import will fire function(<Filename>, <Imported Module>).
  4. **merge:** *\[defaults to false\]* Whether to merge imorted properties and methods together.
  5. **useSyncRequire** *\[defaults to false\]* Whether to use the native node require or the async version in this module.
+ 6. **parent** The parent module name.
+Async/Await functions do not give a full stack trace so this is essential when these are used as this cannot be calculated.
+ 7. **basedir** The directory we count as the base for resolve operations.
+As with *parent* this is needed if async/await is being used.